Economics of coffee

-Coffee is a popular beverage and an important commodity.
+Coffee is a popular beverage and an important agricultural product.
 Tens of millions of small producers in developing countries make their living growing coffee.
-Over 2.25 billion cups of coffee are consumed in the world daily that amounts to 2.5 cups of coffee consumed per person on average.
+Over 2.25 billion cups of coffee are consumed in the world daily.
 Over 90 percent of coffee production takes place in developing countries — mainly South America — while consumption happens primarily in industrialized economies.
 There are 25 million small producers who rely on coffee for a living worldwide.
 In Brazil, where almost a third of the world's coffee is produced, over five million people are employed in the cultivation and harvesting of over three billion coffee plants; it is a more labor-intensive culture than alternative cultures of the same regions, such as sugar cane or cattle, as its cultivation is not automated, requiring frequent human attention.

 Coffee is a major export commodity and was the top agricultural export for 12 countries in 2004; the world's seventh-largest legal agricultural export, by value, in 2005; and "the second most valuable commodity exported by developing countries," from 1970 to circa 2000, which is frequently misstated — see coffee commodity market.
 Unroasted, or green, coffee beans comprise one of the most traded agricultural commodities in the world; the commodity is traded in futures contracts on many exchanges, including the New York Board of Trade, New York Mercantile Exchange, New York Intercontinental Exchange.
 Important trading and processing centers for coffee in Europe are Hamburg and Trieste.

 World production

 At least 20 to 25 million families around the world make a living from growing coffee.
 With an assumed average family size of five people, more than 100 million people are dependent on coffee growing.

-A total of 10.3 million tons of green coffee were harvested worldwide in 2018.
+Global production in 2023 was 11.1 million tonnes; Brazil was the world leader in production of green coffee, followed by Vietnam, Indonesia, Colombia and Ethiopia.
+51% of the world's coffee is cultivated in South and Central America, with 27% in south-east Asia and 17% in Africa.
+Arabica coffee beans are cultivated in Latin America, eastern Africa, Arabia, or Asia.
+Robusta coffee beans are grown in western and central Africa, throughout southeast Asia, and to some extent in Brazil.